 Repetitive, loud noise is known to cause long-term hearing problems for workers and can often be a hazardous distraction, resulting in accidents.
 Although you may think earplugs would resolve the problem, more often than not, earplugs don’t provide enough protection against excessive noise.
 Instead, a noise risk assessment should be carried out and, once complete, appropriate personal protective equipment (PPE) should be distributed to your workers.

 People working on power lines and cables are at risk of being electrocuted.
 Workers who are not qualified to work on jobs involving electrical items are at particularly high risk.
 To prevent someone being electrocuted on your construction site, appropriate training must be provided to workers who are at risk.
 It’s important that workers understand the hazards, so they know which precautions to take to avoid electrical shocks.

 With proper training and procedures in place, it can be simple to prevent anything bad from happening to your site workers.
-Keeping your construction site safe is your responsibility, so make sure it is done well.
+Keeping your construction site safe and following strict health and safety regulations is your responsibility, so make sure it is done well.
 Otherwise, you run the risk of putting your employees at risk, which could result in a fatal accident.